tullinge/booking/README.md

 - `MYSQL_DATABASE` - default is `booking`
 - `GOOGLE_CLIENT_ID` - must be set manually, used for communicating with Google API.
 - `GSUITE_DOMAIN_NAME` - must be set manually, used for limiting logins to a specific G Suite organization
+- `PORT` - must be set manually, if using Docker deployment

 ### Instructions (running locally)